 data-homicides.txt - US homicide data.
 This data has a dramatic bump in it.
 There was a significant increase in crime in the US from the late 1970's to the early 1990's, peaking in 1991.
 Since then there has been an equally dramatic decline in crime so now it is historically low.
 There are many theories about this peak, including the effect of leaded-gasoline on brain development, or the rise and fall of crack cocaine.
 Data from https://www.kaggle.com/marshallproject/crime-rates/version/1 although in retrospect there were perhaps simpler sources for this data.

 Side question: Art reflects life.
 There must be movies or other works of art that embody the themes of decay and criminality from that historic 1991 crime peak.
 Perhaps the movie Escape from New York.
-Or Trainspotting or The Wire.
+Or Trainspotting or the show The Wire.

 data-climate.txt - this data is quite dramatic.
 We are a clever and resilient species, and I'm sure we will figure this out eventually.
 This one looks best with a width of 1200 or more.